 Pupil Premium

-The pupil premium was introduced by the government in April 2011.
+The Pupil Premium was introduced by the government in April 2011.
 It was designed to give additional money to support schools in raising the attainment of children.
 The premium is used to support students who are currently on Free School Meals (FSM) or have been registered for them in the past six years.
 Students in care, who have been looked after by local authorities for more than six months also continue to qualify for the Pupil Premium.

 The Pupil Premium money could make a big difference to your child’s future; more support with key academic skills, clubs, mentoring, specialist training for staff, better resources, social and emotional support.